cliffr39/youtube_research/README.md

 <br>
 How to Use This Program:<br>

-Install the library: Open your terminal or command prompt and run:<br>
-pip install google-api-python-client<br>
+Install the library: Open your terminal or command prompt and run: pip install google-api-python-client<br>
 <br>
 Get a YouTube Data API Key:<br>
 Go to the Google Cloud Console.<br>